ios-public-workshops/NewsFetcherWorkshops/Workshop3/Workshop3-Beautiful.md

 1. Note that we have to unwrap our cell as an `ArticleCell`.
 This is possible because `ArticleCell` subclasses `UITableViewCell`.
 That is, we can treat cell as a `UITableViewCell` _or_ an `ArticleCell`.
 Since `tableView.dequeueReusableCell()` always returns the superclass `UITableViewCell`, we need to use a `guard unwrap` to get a strongly typed `ArticleCell`.

 1. Run the app in the simulator and watch as the images appear!
 Now quickly scroll up and down, then stop.
 What is going on?
-The images are flickering! :(
+The images are flickering! :anguished:

     ![Animation showing a user scrolling quickly up and down.
 Old images appear, then are overridden by new images](images/simulator_scrolling_without_cleaning_imageView.gif)